 Major Modes Lesson

-In this lesson I’m going to provide an introduction to modes of the major scale, explaining what they are and where they come from.
+In this lesson we explore the modes of the major scale, explaining what they are and where they come from.
+There are 12 major scales on the piano, and we can derive 7 modes from each major scales.

-We’re then going to go through each mode individually and talk about the specific character and sound of that mode so that you can then use this information in your soloing and improvisation.
+We will work through each mode individually and talk about the specific character and sound of that mode so that we can then use this information in our soloing and improvisation.

 Well in fact, we get a new scale by starting and ending on each of the 7 notes of the major scales.